Is James Bond a good spy? Is he at best competent, and often quite inept? Does a dumber 007 make for a better reading experience?

 With few exceptions, Bond’s point of view is always with us.
 Quite a contrast from the last novel, The Spy Who Loved Me, where Bond was viewed exclusively through the eyes of a woman he was rescuing.
 Bond is again trying to save a woman here, but Fleming takes no chances cheesing off fans.
 We are locked into Bond’s viewpoint, his impressions, even his boyhood memories.
 This is Bond up close and personal.

 It is here I began wondering about the man’s professional competence.
 We see him on a beach, deliberately hidden from view as he keeps an eye on the woman who the night before told him to “treat me like the lowest whore in creation.”
 An air of doom hangs over her.
 He senses danger, yet all the while completely ignores the two men in raincoats staring at them from a sidewalk table.
-They are in plain view, but Bond never notices them until they are on top of them brandishing guns.
+They are in plain view, but Bond never notices them until they are on top of him brandishing guns.

 Bond in the novels was never as cocksure and suave as the other fellow in the movies.
-But in On Her Majesty’s Secret Service, he is more nakedly vulnerable than ever.
+In On Her Majesty’s Secret Service, he is more nakedly vulnerable than ever.
 At the start, he is contemplating resignation from the Service after months of fruitlessly pursuing Blofeld’s phantom.
 Later in the novel, Corsican crime boss Marc-Ange Draco presents a diagnosis that could apply to Bond:

 “You know that this can happen, my friend – to men and to women.
 They burn the heart out of themselves by living too greedily, and suddenly they examine their lives and see that they are worthless.
 They have had everything, eating all the sweets of life at one great banquet, and there is nothing left.”